 One wedding style element that will never go out of style is the monogram.
 Many couples love to use it because it’s the first time they actually can use it.
 We’ve seen everything from Save the Dates to Cake Toppers to Thank You notes with monograms.
-Here are a few note-worthy ways monograms can be stylish and chic elements for your wedding.
+Here are a few noteworthy ways to get creative by using monograms for your wedding.

 THE TRADITIONAL MONOGRAM